 Dr. Harmon is currently the chair of the criminal justice program.

-My service to the university is highlighted by my work on numerous university-wide committees, college level committees and my administrative work as the chair of the department.
+Dr. Talia Harmon’s service to the university is highlighted by her work on numerous university-wide committees, college level committees and my administrative work as the chair of the department.
 I also continue to serve as the faculty advisor for the Omega Rho Chapter of Alpha Phi Sigma, the Criminal Justice Honor Society.
 Finally, my contribution to the discipline/profession includes giving guest lectures, inviting guest speakers to campus and reviewing manuscripts for publication in five peer-reviewed journals.

 Attended the State University of New York at Albany where she received her undergraduate degree (B.A.) in Political Science as well as her graduate degrees in Criminal Justice (Master’s and Ph.D.).